kslamet/test-readme/README.md

 ![slug](https://emerald-stingray-3654.twil.io/assets/Slug.png)

 Other things you need:
 A developer version of Salesforce.com.
-To sign up for one, go to https://developer.salesforce.com/signup
+- To sign up for one, go to https://developer.salesforce.com/signup
+- You would need a lead record created in Salesforce, and tasks will be created on that lead
+- Update the required fields in index.html as required.
+The fields are Id, Status, Subject, WhoId, OwnerId and phoneNumber

 ## Create Javascript Source